Recently I was asked to do some homework to prepare for an interview on Linux kernel internals, and I was given the following to analyse:

 }

-Here we pick up another variable NUMA_NO_NODE, which applies to Non-Uniform Memory Access cells.
+, which applies to Non-Uniform Memory Access cells.

 Now we get to the real action.
-Let’s call slab_alloc_node().
+Let’s call slab_alloc_node()

 Analysis of slab_alloc_node()

-slab_alloc_node() is defined in /mm/slub.c:2482
+is defined in /mm/slub.c:2482

 I won’t place the entire function here because it is quite long, and we want to analyse it section by section.